wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 Because the byte array is fixed length, the data contained may truncate multibyte unicode characters.
 {% endhint %}

-When *sending* an attestation VAA, we recommend sending the longest UTF8 prefix that does NOT truncate a character, and then right-padding it with 0 bytes.
+When *sending* an attestation VAA, we recommend sending the longest UTF8 prefix that does NOT truncate a character and then right-padding it with 0 bytes.

 When *parsing* an attestation VAA, we recommend trimming all trailing 0 bytes, and converting the remainder to UTF8 via any lossy algorithm.

 {% hint style="info" %}
-Be mindful that different on-chain systems may have different VAA parsers, that may result in different names/symbols on different chains if the string is long, or contains invalid UTF8.
+Be mindful that different on-chain systems may have different VAA parsers, which may result in different names/symbols on different chains if the string is long, or contains invalid UTF8.
 {% endhint %}

 An important detail of the token bridge is that an attestation is required before a token can be transferred.
-This is because without knowing a tokens decimal precision, it is not possible for Chain B to correctly mint the correct amount of tokens when processing a transfer.
+This is because without knowing a token's decimal precision, it is not possible for Chain B to correctly mint the correct amount of tokens when processing a transfer.

 ### Token + Message